This article was first published in Deccan Chronicle.

 During all of this, consent has been virtually non-existent.
 I use the word virtually consciously.
 Consent has largely been a placeholder during the internet’s rich history.
 There are two reasons why.
 Firstly, terms and conditions lead to consent fatigue.
 Even the best of lawyers do not go through the conditions for every app before they click accept.
 Secondly, let’s say you press the decline button when asked for additional permissions.
 Apps are known then to bypass the OS’ permission system without consent to gather that data.

 But let’s say that we live in an ideal world and apps don’t do that.
 You manage to read a few agreements and make a conscious decision to accept.
 You are happy to give your consent for access to the microphone but not the location and thus, deny permission.
-There is a chance that is still doesn’t matter.
+There is a chance that it still doesn’t matter.
 Consents tend to be interlinked because of the nature of the internet and smartphone apps.
 For instance, consider the automation app, ‘If This Then That (IFTTT)’.
 It serves as a platform to automate functions across multiple services.
 For instance, it can log in every trip you take on Uber to a Google Sheet.
 Sounds like a helpful tip to keep track of and claim work reimbursements, doesn’t it?
-But if you do use that service, you are subject to three interlinked policies, Uber’s, GSuite’s and IFTTT’s.
+But if you do use that service, you are subject to three interlinked policies, Uber’s, GSuite’s, and IFTTT’s.
 At this point, any data you generate from that automation will likely be sold for profit.

 How do we tackle something like this?
 How do we make sure that privacy is respected more and companies cannot change their agreements once you click accept?